CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-KVM-QEMU.md

    `vagrantup.com` for more information on using Vagrant.
    ```

-3. Edit the `Vagrantfile` and replace the text in the file with the following:
+3. Edit the `Vagrantfile` and replace the contents of the file with the following:

 {{< expand "Vagrantfile" >}}